ClickHouse/clickhouse-docs/docs/en/guides/writing-queries.md

 sidebar_label: SELECT Queries
 ---

-# Writing Queries in ClickHouse
+# SELECT Queries in ClickHouse

 ClickHouse is a SQL database, and you query your data by writing the same type of `SELECT` queries you are already familiar with.
 For example: